FIFSW Frequently asked questions

 - Departmental/SGS approval.

-Will all these changes this will affect our ability to obtain good job options after we graduate?
+Will changes due to the pandemic affect our ability to obtain good job options after we graduate?

 This is a world-wide phenomenon, and the reality is that once it is over, workforces will be deployed very differently.
 Many will be looking for individuals who can provide services remotely.
 We will be teaching you how to acquire these valuable online clinical skills.